petershin/gradle/subprojects/docs/src/docs/release/notes.md

 - `project.java.sourceSets` is now `project.sourceSets`

-### Restricting cross-configuration and lifecycle hooks from lazy configuration APIs

-In Gradle 4.9, we [introduced a new API](https://blog.gradle.org/preview-avoiding-task-configuration-time) for creating and configuring tasks.

-The following hooks are disallowed when called from these new APIs:

-- `project.afterEvaluate(Action)` and `project.afterEvaluate(Closure)`
-- `project.beforeEvaluate(Action)` and `project.beforeEvaluate(Closure)`

-If you attempt to call any of these methods an exception will be thrown.
-Gradle restricts these APIs because mixing these APIs with lazy configuration can cause hard to diagnose build failures and complexity.

 ### Cross Account AWS S3 Artifact Publishing

 The S3 [repository transport protocol](userguide/repository_types.html#sub:supported_transport_protocols) allows Gradle to publish artifacts to AWS S3 buckets.
 Starting with this release, every artifact uploaded to an S3 bucket will be equipped with `bucket-owner-full-control` canned ACL.
 Make sure the used AWS credentials can do `s3:PutObjectAcl` and `s3:PutObjectVersionAcl` to ensure successful artifacts uploads.